lstipakov/lstipakov-ruuvi.github.io/src/content/guide/how-to-build-a-product/intro.md

 # {{title}}

 Our primary goal at Ruuvi is to have fun by designing open sourced products you can tinker with.
-We truly love what we do and we're having so good time developing innovative products for you.

 In addition to hobbyists, also product creators (engineers and entrepreneurs) can use Ruuvi products to prototype their ideas and products.
-If Ruuvi product isn't exactly what you're looking for, it can be customized to meet your requirements.
+If Ruuvi products aren't exactly what you're looking for, they can be customized to meet your requirements.

 ### Great, but what if we need help?